achyuthask/baskmayrmct/README.md

 # here in this app upon opening it
   # shows fetchdata it takes some time
   # upon clickin add to cart it shows form page
-  # after filling details on clicking submit button it shows sucedd
+  # after filling details on clicking submit button it shows sucess page
   # upon clicking menu page it shows lite data